skip to main content

 1. During the school day, digital education student’s attendance follows the process outlined in Policy 9010 Attendance.

-2. Outside the school day, digital education student’s attendance is tracked for all required face-to-face sessions (orientation, proctored exams, course instruction, labs, etc.).
+2. Outside the school day, digital education student’s attendance is tracked for all required synchronous course sessions (orientation, proctored exams, course instruction, labs, etc.)

-4. Participation requirements will be communicated to the digital education student prior to the beginning of the course.
+4. Participation requirements will be communicated to the innovative pathways student prior to the beginning of the course.

-1. Participation is defined as the degree to which the digital education student is making adequate progress toward completing the course requirements by the posted end date.
+1. Participation is defined as the degree to which the innovative pathways student is making adequate progress toward completing the course requirements by the posted end date.

-2. Digital education students in grades 6-12 who fail to participate in supplemental courses may be withdrawn from the digital education course in accordance with Policy 8020 Grading and Reporting: Middle and High School.
+2. Innovative pathways students in grades 6-12 who fail to participate in their courses may be withdrawn from the digital education course in accordance with Policy 8020 Grading and Reporting: Middle and High School.

-3. Parents of students who are not making progress in a digital education virtual program may request reassignment following the process outlined in Policy 9000 Student Residency, Eligibility, Enrollment and Assignment to request student reassignment to in-person instruction at their designated home school.
+3. Parents of students who are not making progress in a digital education virtual program may request a placement change to in-person instruction at their designated home school.

-4. All students in all grade levels participating in assessed digital education courses will be required to take state mandated, district-selected and district-designed assessments and surveys.
+4. All students participating in assessed digital education courses will be required to take State mandated, district-selected and district-designed assessments and surveys.

 1. Remote participation will be offered if allowed by the assessment or survey program.

-2. Students will be required to attend in-person testing sessions at a designated school/site to complete assessments or surveys that do not offer remote participation.
+2. Students will be required to attend in-person testing sessions at a HCPSS school building to complete assessments or surveys that do not offer remote participation.

-3. When students are unable to attend in-person sessions, arrangements will be made to administer assessments or surveys by staff in an appropriate setting.
+3. When students are unable to attend in-person sessions, arrangements will be made to administer assessments or surveys by HCPSS employees in an appropriate setting.

 IV.
 Fees

-2. The HCPSS will provide a fee schedule for HCPSS and non-HCPSS digital education supplemental courses, which may include application fees, course material fees or tuition.
+2. HCPSS will provide fee information for HCPSS and non-HCPSS digital education supplemental courses, which may include application fees, course material fees, or tuition.

 1. HCPSS students who meet the eligibility requirements are not responsible for course fees.